 uSwitch has commercial arrangements in place with some suppliers across all our services, including energy.
 We charge suppliers a fee when we switch customers to them, which means we can provide consumers with a free service.
 Find out more

-It is very likely that some of the energy providers will raise their prices in 2018.
-Electricity prices did rise in 2017 and there is little to suggest that this trend won't continue into 2018.
+It is very likely that some of the energy providers will raise their prices in 2019.
+Electricity prices rose at record levels in 2018 and there is little to suggest that this trend won't continue into 2019.
+Customers on default and standard variable tariffs are likely to be hardest hit as a result of the price cap increase due to come into force in April.
 Comparing gas and electricity prices is always a good idea to make sure you're on the best possible deal.

-Energy regulator Ofgem says they are working to help create conditions that make the market more competitive, and therefore encourage suppliers to lower their prices, but often loyalty doesn't pay with most energy suppliers, so it's a good idea to switch energy.
+Energy regulator Ofgem says it is working to help create conditions that make the market more competitive, and therefore encourage suppliers to lower their prices, but often loyalty doesn't pay with most energy suppliers, so it's a good idea to switch energy.

 Depending on the design of your home, your electricity meter could be in a few different places.
 For some houses, the electricity meter might be found in a cupboard under the stairs or in a compartment in a laundry room, for example.
 In some cases it will be found on the side or back of the house, outside.

 If you live in an apartment building, then the electricity meter might be found down the hallway inside your building, in its own locked cupboard.
 The location of an electricity meter varies from home to home, but if you do a little searching around, you will find it.

 If you are trying to get a reading of your electricity meter, then use our guide to help you understand the different kinds of meters and how to read them.

 Taking an electricity meter reading will vary depending on what kind of meter you have at home, as each one displays the information differently.
 There are five main types of electric meters: